pymeshtool

 - extract_vtx(tags)

-Extract vertices from a region defined by a list of element tags.
+Extract all vertices from a region defined by a list of element tags and return a list of their indices.

 - Parameters: